 We recently took a moment to check in with our latest group of apprentices.
 Here is what they had to say.

-Why did you decide to participate in the apprentice program?
+Why did you decide to participate in the apprenticeship program?

 Almost all of them expressed an interest in becoming a more skilled technician so they could provide better service to customers.
 Advancing their career was also shared as a motivator.